gipsh/stori-challenge/README.md

 `FROM_EMAIL` email from value

-`DB_DRIVER` currently the only supported is sqlite3
+`DB_DRIVER` currently the only supported is sqlite

 `SQLITE_FILE` filename for storing the db